Insights for Permanent NetSuite professionals

 Average working hours

-Permanent employees who took part in our survey work between 18 and 70 hours per week–with 1% of respondents telling us they work 70 hours a week.
-The average working week is 44 hours.
+Permanent employees who took part in our survey work between 5 and 60 hours per week—with 3% of respondents telling they work more than 60 hours a week, while the average working week is 41 hours.

 How many employers are offering remote working?